BIIFSweden/SenolyticDetection/README.md

 The most important parameter to tune is the Senescent threshold.
 Nuclei with a mean intensity in the senescent channel above this threshold will be classified as senescent, otherwise quiescent.

+The default method to segment the Nuclei is using Otsu thresholding.
+Additionaly, an integer value in the uint16 range can be provided as a global threshold ie. nuclei with a signal intensity greater than this will be segmented.

 The channel order can be modified if required, by default it is (senescent, quiescent, nuclei).

 The user also has the option to choose how many images are analyzed in parallel.